-We also recognize that every interaction with a prospect or customer is impacting our marketing efforts.
-Whether it's a customer complaining on social media, a service interruption, or problem finding information… in a social media world, customer experience is now an attributing factor to the impact of our marketing efforts and our overall reputation.
-Because of this, MarTech is expanding beyond marketing efforts and now incorporates customer services, sales, accounting, and usage data to name a few.
+We also recognize that every interaction with a prospect or customer impacts our marketing efforts.
+Whether it’s a customer complaining on social media, a service interruption, or a problem finding information… in a social media world, customer experience is now an attributing factor to the impact of our marketing efforts and our overall reputation.
+Because of this, MarTech is expanding beyond marketing efforts and now incorporates customer services, sales, accounting, and usage data.

-Enterprise companies like Salesforce, Adobe, Oracle, SAP, and Microsoft that build bits and pieces in the MarTech space are acquiring companies at a rapid pace, integrating them, and attempting to build platforms that can service their customers from beginning to end.
-It's messy, though.
-Integrating multiple clouds in Salesforce, for example, requires experienced Salesforce partners that have done it for dozens of companies.
+Enterprise companies like Salesforce, Adobe, Oracle, SAP, and Microsoft that build bits and pieces in the MarTech space are acquiring companies rapidly, integrating them, and attempting to build platforms that can service their customers from beginning to end.
+It’s messy, though.
+For example, integrating multiple clouds in Salesforce requires experienced Salesforce partners that have done it for dozens of companies.
 Migrating, implementing, and integrating those systems can take months… or even years.
-The goal of the SaaS provider is to continue to grow their relationship with their customer and provide them better solutions.
+The goal of the SaaS provider is to continue to grow their relationship with their customer and provide them with better solutions.

 How Has It Impacted Marketers?

-Marketers today have to be incredibly resourceful, creative, comfortable with change, and understand how to accurately interpret data.
-They have to be amazingly attentive to customer feedback, customer service issues, their competitors, and input from their sales team.
-Without any one of these pillars, they're most likely working at a disadvantage.
-Or, they have to be reliant on external resources that can assist them.
-That's been a lucrative business for me the last decade!
+Marketers today must be incredibly resourceful, creative, comfortable with change, and understand how to interpret data accurately.
+They must be attentive to customer feedback, customer service issues, competitors, and sales team input.
+They’re most likely working at a disadvantage without any of these pillars.
+Or, they must rely on external resources that can assist them.
+That’s been a lucrative business for me for the last decade!

 How Has It Impacted Marketing?